Who is this article for?

 Removing items from a backup set carries the same risks as removing items from a backup selection:

 Deselected files are files you choose to delete from your backup file selection.
 Files no longer selected for backup are deleted from the backup archive the next time daily maintenance runs, and they cannot be restored.

 Keep Important Files Selected

 To ensure that files remain in your backup archive and can be restored, you must keep them in your file selection.
 This applies to files backed up from external drives as well.
 Deselecting locations or files is a destructive, irreversible action.
-Once files, drives, or directories have been deselected they are removed from your backup archive and there is no way to recover them.
+Once files, drives, or directories have been deselected they are deleted from your backup archive and there is no way to recover them.